MarkNahabedian/CRMII/data/Nichols/README.md

 * The program generated some warnings during the processing of the spreadsheet.
 These warnings are written to <tt>injestion_log.txt</tt>.

-* Thpically due to data entry errors, there are some document IDs in the spreadsheet that don't match document IDs in the finding aid, and vice versa.
-The document ids that are present in oune source but not the other arelisted in <tt>descs_without_docs.txt</tt> and
+* Typically due to data entry errors, there are some document IDs in the spreadsheet that don't match document IDs in the finding aid, and vice versa.
+The document ids that are present in one source but not the other are listed in <tt>descs_without_docs.txt</tt> and
   <tt>docs_without_descs.txt</tt>.